oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 If the BFF notices that the user's access token has expired and the BFF has a refresh token, it can run a Refresh Token flow to obtain a fresh access token.
 These steps are not shown in the diagram, but would occur between step J and K. Note that this BFF client is a confidential client, so it will use its client authentication in the Refresh Token request.

 When the refresh token expires, there is no way to recover without running an entirely new Authorization Code flow.
-Therefore, it is recommended to configure the lifetime of the cookie-based session to be equal to the maximum lifetime of the refresh token.
+Therefore, it is recommended to configure the lifetime of the cookie-based session managed by the BFF to be equal to the maximum lifetime of the refresh token.
 Additionally, when the BFF learns that a refresh token for an active session is no longer valid, it is recommended to invalidate the session.

 #### Cookie-based Session Management {#pattern-bff-sessions}